wodby/docs/1.0/includes/local/docker-for-mac.md

 brew install mutagen-io/mutagen/mutagen-compose-beta
 ```

-1. Open your `docker-compose.yml` and modify:
+1. Modify your `docker-compose.yml` as following:
-    - at the bottom of the file uncomment `x-mutagen:` extension fields
-    - at the end of the file uncomment `volumes:` field with the volume marked as "Mutagen"
+    - at the end of the file uncomment `x-mutagen:` and `volumes:` fields
     - replace volumes definitions under services that needs to be synced with the ones marked as "Mutagen"
 3. Make sure ids of `defaultOwner` and `defaultGroup` under `x-mutagen:` match ids of the image you're using, e.g. uid `501` and gid `20` for `-dev-macos` image by default
 4. Start mutagen via `mutagen-compose up`